Charlottetown Airport: Municipal ownership and operation

-In June 1938 the city government asked the Department of Transport to assist in the development of an expanded municipal airport.
+In June 1938, the city government asked the Department of Transport to assist in the development of an expanded municipal airport.
 Upton Airport was considered a candidate, as was a 300 acre property east of Sherwood Station on the Brackley Point Road.
-Upton Airport was rejected due to lack of space and the Sherwood Station property in the central part of Charlottetown Royalty was purchased by the city government for $30,000.
+Upton Airport was rejected due to lack of space, and the Sherwood Station property in the central part of Charlottetown Royalty was purchased by the city government for $30,000.
 The provincial government contributed 50% to the development of the new airport in exchange for 50% of its profits while the city would operate it.

 Military operation

-In December 1939 the city government offered the airport to the federal government for military use through the duration of World War II.
+In December 1939, the city government offered the airport to the federal government for military use through the duration of World War II.
 The Royal Canadian Air Force expanded the airport and enlarged the runways in preparation for using the airport to train pilots and aircrew.
 The runways were altered into a classic triangle configuration seen with most British Commonwealth Air Training Plan aerodromes across Canada.
 The Royal Air Force used the airfield from June 15, 1941, until February 1944 during which time it was known as RAF Station Charlottetown.
 Following the departure of the RAF, the RCAF established training units at the airfield, which was renamed RCAF Station Charlottetown.

 Federal ownership and operation

 Following the end of World War II, the military presence at the airport diminished by late 1945 and the base was decommissioned and transferred from the RCAF to the federal Department of Transport on February 1, 1946, returning the airfield to civilian use.

 Several expansions were subsequently undertaken, including an enlarged civilian air terminal off the Brackley Point Road on the west side of the airfield, as well as a lengthening and realigning of what would become runway 03/21 during the 1960s-1970s to accommodate jet aircraft.
-A major expansion during the 1980s saw the old terminal become a general aviation facility after a new terminal, control tower and emergency services building were constructed further to the north from a continuation of the Sherwood Road.
+A major expansion during the 1980s saw the old terminal become a general aviation facility after a new terminal, control tower and emergency services building were constructed further to the north from a continuation of Sherwood Road.
 This also saw runway 03/21 lengthened to its current configuration.

 Charlottetown Airport saw extensive service during the 1960s-1990s from both Air Canada and Eastern Provincial Airways (EPA) to destinations in Atlantic and Central Canada.
 Following EPA's sale and merger with CP Air, Charlottetown Airport saw direct CP Air service from Central Canada for several years, continued by Canadian.
 The creation of Air Canada subsidiary Air Nova and Canadian subsidiary Air Atlantic saw the beginning of a downgrade in direct service by the major carriers from Central Canada and an increase in service from hub airports such as Halifax and Moncton.

 The opening of the Confederation Bridge in 1997 coupled with capacity improvements at Moncton and Halifax airports saw many changes to air traffic through Charlottetown.